 The lack of movement, or the sprain itself, can lead to the development of scar tissue and loss of mobility in the ankle joint.
 Stiffness may persist long after the swelling and pain are gone.
-Your doctor or physical therapist can design an exercise program to help reduce stiffness after an ankle sprain.
+Your doctor or physical therapist can give you specific sprained ankle exercises to help reduce stiffness after this injury.

 Stretching is the main type of exercise used to reduce stiffness after an ankle sprain.
-Your doctor will tell you when it is safe to begin stretching exercises.
+Your doctor will tell you when it is safe to begin ankle stretches.
 Stretching exercises are typically performed by moving the ankle in all directions.
 The goal is to stretch your ankle as much as you can, without experiencing pain.

 Foam Rolling Exercises

 Foam rolling exercises are generally performed on the floor, with the ankle or lower leg being positioned on top of the foam roller.
 In this way, the weight of the body is used to apply pressure to the stiff areas.
 Your doctor or physical therapist will teach you the proper way to do these exercises.

-Other Stiffness Therapy
+Other Stiffness Interventions